 Virtually all MSN students must take at least ten core courses in:

 Although the MSN program itself requires a minimum of 36 credit hours to graduate, the majors require an average of 40 credit hours, usually completed between 18 and 24 months, though the nurse anesthesia program requires 30 months of study.

 You'll also need to put in at least 500 clinical hours for most MSN majors; the anesthesia, and midwifery programs require more.
 The subspecialties also add clinical hours to the programs.

-Two sample, full-time plans of two of our most popular majors give an idea of the curriculum involved in completing an MSN.
 If you have any questions, our admissions advisors are available to help you understand the options within your areas of interest.